-Using that method, you'll need to win 30 Raid Battles - 1 Battle for every day of Gym possession.
+Using that method, you'll need to win 30 Raid Battles - one Battle for every day of Gym possession.

-It took me roughly 2 weeks to get my first gold Gym badge that way, and that with a high level of possession and one or two Raid Battles a day.
+It took me roughly two weeks to get my first gold Gym badge that way, and that was with a high level of possession and one or two Raid Battles a day.